 For many phones, the storage onboard is what you get, and that’s it.
-A phone with expandable memory allows you to add storage if you find you need it in an easy and inexpensive way.
+Phones with expandable memory allow you to add storage if you find you need it in an easy and inexpensive way.

 What is a microSD card?

 A microSD card is a tiny fingerprint sized storage device that can be inserted into a smartphone with expandable memory capabilities.
 Most cards offer somewhere between 32GB and 512GB of storage capacity.
 The current SDXC card format (which not every phone will support) supports a maximum size of 2TB.
 Though 2TB are not commercially available yet, they might not be far off.
 Nintendo's latest console, the Nintendo Switch supports up to 2TB microSDXC.

 Modern handsets with support for microSD cards are listed in the table below:

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.